dareljohnson/checkexpect-py/README.rst

 Features
 --------

-* [x] Support for inline unit tests. checkExpect will support test created in another directory as well.
+* [x] Support for inline unit tests. checkExpect will support tests created in another directory as well.
 * [x] Support for TDD and DDD development.
 * [x] Support for Systematic Program Design methods using HtDD and HtDF recipes.
 * [x] Support for color coded terminal (console) output.